gunnarleffler/tslite/doc/tslite.md

 **snap**(self, interval, buffer, starttime=None)
 :   `Snaps a timeseries  interval: interval at which time series is snapped buffer : lookahead and lookback returns a snapped timeseries`

-**snap2**(self, interval, buffer, starttime=None)
-:   `Snaps a timeseries (old slow version, do not use) interval: interval at which time series is snapped buffer : lookahead and lookback  returns a snapped timeseries`

 **stddev**(self)
 :   `returns the standard deviation of a timeseries as a timeslice`